Insight Reports

 Explore the research data (Excel) >

-In October 2022 we published the first ever research into the shocking scale and prevalence of domestic abuse among blind and partially sighted people.
+In October 2022, we published The Unseen, the first-ever research into the shocking scale and prevalence of domestic abuse among blind and partially sighted people.

-KEY FINDING: 1 in 12 visually impaired people in the UK is estimated to be a victim of domestic abuse.
+KEY FINDING: 1 in 12 vision impaired people in the UK is estimated to be a victim of domestic abuse.

 COLLABORATION: The report was researched and compiled by the charity SafeLives, and served to highlight the lack of relevant knowledge and experience among organisations and professionals working in both the fields of sight loss and domestic abuse.
 The Unseen also put forward proposals for how to tackle the challenges and break down the barriers to help.